Czaki/Czaki.github.io/docs/blog/posts/solve_qt_segfault.md

 # Preventing segfaults in test suite that has Qt Tests

+[Updated 2029.10.09 with information about "Detect leaked widgets"]

 ## Motivation

 When providing an GUI application one needs to select GUI backend.